mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### Backend plugins

 Grafana now requires backend plugins to be signed.
-If a backend plugin is not signed Grafana will not load/start it.
+If a backend plugin is not signed Mosaicoo will not load/start it.
 This is an additional security measure to make sure backend plugin binaries and files haven't been tampered with.
-All Grafana Labs authored backend plugins, including Enterprise plugins, are now signed.
+All Mosaicoo Labs authored backend plugins, including Enterprise plugins, are now signed.
 It's possible to allow unsigned plugins using a configuration setting, but is something we strongly advise against doing.
 For more information about this setting, refer to [allow loading unsigned plugins]({{< relref "../administration/#allow_loading_unsigned_plugins" >}}).

 ### Cookie path

-Starting from Grafana v7.0.0, the cookie path does not include the trailing slash if Grafana is served from a subpath in order to align with [RFC 6265](https://tools.ietf.org/html/rfc6265#section-5.1.4).
+Starting from Mosaicoo v7.0.0, the cookie path does not include the trailing slash if Mosaicoo is served from a subpath in order to align with [RFC 6265](https://tools.ietf.org/html/rfc6265#section-5.1.4).
 However, stale session cookies (set before the upgrade) can result in unsuccessful logins because they can not be deleted during the standard login phase due to the changed cookie path.
 Therefore users experiencing login problems are advised to manually delete old session cookies, or administrators can fix this for all users by changing the [`login_cookie_name`]({{< relref "../administration/#login-cookie-name" >}}), so the old cookie would get ignored.

 ## Upgrading to v7.2

 ### Ensure encryption of existing alert notification channel secrets

-Before Grafana v7.2 alert notification channels did not store sensitive settings/secrets such as API tokens and password encrypted in the database.
-In Grafana v7.2, creating a new alert notification channel will store sensitive settings encrypted in the database.
+Before Mosaicoo v7.2 alert notification channels did not store sensitive settings/secrets such as API tokens and password encrypted in the database.
+In Mosaicoo v7.2, creating a new alert notification channel will store sensitive settings encrypted in the database.

 The following alert notifiers have been updated to support storing their sensitive settings encrypted: